pentagramswheel/libra/README.md

 **lpgrad**

-Graduates players from LaunchPoint, logging their status on an affiliated spreadsheet and giving them the "LaunchPoint Graduate" role on the Discord server.
+Graduates players from LaunchPoint, logging their status on an affiliated spreadsheet and replacing their "LaunchPoint" role with the "LaunchPoint Graduate" role on the Discord server.

 **Parameters**
 1. `users` - Discord users in the form of Discord pings.